 Marilyn and Margo found themselves being the spokes in a wheel of hesed activities.
 They continued further, sharpening their antennae to sense needs which they could help fill without having to first be approached.

-Margo was waiting for dismissal at her child’s preschool when she saw someone there who no longer had small children.
+Margo was waiting for dismissal at her child’s preschool when she saw someone whose children were all grown.
 She approached her and asked, in a friendly manner, what she was doing there.

 “A family member had surgery and the mom couldn’t come to pick up her daughter,” the woman explained.